porcinus/mk_arcade_joystick_rpi/README.md

 - `-debug`, enable debug messages, Recommended: off (Optional)
 - `-adcselect`, force user to select ADC chip type, default:off (Optional)
 - `-maxnoise`, maximum noise allowed for ADC chip, values under 60 can cause issues, Recommended:60 (Optional)

+##### NOTE: Press analogs to their extremes softly, rotating slowly once or twice.
+Pushing too hard or rotating them too many times will make binding hard/impossible.
+If you do this by accident, you can reduce each value in the config with the same value decreased/increased by ~5% for the larger/smaller values, respectively.

 ## Changelog
 - 0.1c : Bugfix